-Participants May be drawn from all walks of life [...]

-I Musician/composer: Will be able to stimulate an awareness of the sounds already present in the surroundings, compose instant music in conjunction with participants relying on little if any musical experience among them and depending for auditory effect more on the noises a human being may create without tools than on the virtuosity of expensive instruments - hand clapping, shouting, armpit music etc. will also be able to create music systems in conjunction with professional musicians he may feel obliged to call upon for concerts without lay participation feel obliged to call upon for concerts without lay participation not look back as he leaves.
+Orange Notebooks There are many orange notebooks containing copious writings by Anthony Howell.
+Fiona Templeton remembers these....
+Their contents have not been scanned for The Theatre of Mistakes Linked couples.
+One of the pair must walk backwards at any time." - 9lur fo D3 Participants May be drawn from all walks of life [...]
+1 Musician/composer: Will be able to stimulate an awareness of the sounds already present in the surroundings, compose instant music in conjunction with participants relying on little if any musical experience among them and depending for auditory effect more on the noises a human being may create without tools than on the virtuosity of expensive instruments - hand tools than on the virtuosity of expensive instruments - hand music systems in conjunction with professional musicians he may tools field to call upon for concerts without lay participation feel obliged to call upon for concerts without lay participation not look back as he leaves.
 When Orpheus cannot resist, it is Hermes, the messenger god, who must take Eurydice back to the underworld forever.
 Both Peter Stickland and Anthony McCall have suggested that part of Anthony Howell's motivation for writing Orpheus and Hermes was the attitude of theatre critics some of whom - even when complimentary about The Theatre of Mistakes' work - implied that this was a company in search not so much of an author, but of a script.
 (Written in 1981, the following review in The Times refers to Going and Homage to Morandi.
 It manages to miss the point spectacularly:

-But, though appealing, it feels sterile; the content is over-extended, and the form is too great a part of it.
+But, though appealing, it feels sterile; the content is overextended, and the form is too great a part of it.
 This dedicated company is still groping for the text, combining complexity, austerity and theatrical resonance, which will enable it to say what it can say and nobody else can.

-"Dedicated Company in quest of a text: The Theatre of Mistakes at Jeanetta Cochrane" see Bibliography)

-Howell delivered a script.
+"Dedicated Company in quest of a text: The Theatre of Mistakes at Jeanetta Cochrane" see Bibliography) Howell delivered a script.
 A clever, poetic, dense script.
 An actors' script.
 The Mickery in Amsterdam, a venue which had previously shown Going was not convinced.
 Another inspiration was Howell's complex romantic life and in the figures of Orpheus and Hermes, in the notion of being caught between looking forward and looking back, perhaps he rehearsed his indecision.
 P.S.